JonathanCordeiro/ELEC374_Project/README.md

 The CPU design project uses Field Programmable Gate Array (FPGA) devices and associated CAD tools, as well as GPU computing through nVidia CUDA or OpenCL languages.

-## This repository contains a collection of Verilog modules and testbenches, primarily focused on arithmetic and data processing components.
-Below is an overview of the files and their purpose:
+This repository contains a collection of Verilog modules and testbenches, primarily focused on arithmetic and data processing components.
+Below is an overview of the files and their purpose.

 ## Files and Description
 ### Arithmetic Units